 Can I buy alcohol in duty-free stores and take it on the plane? (+ connecting flight warnings)

-If you’ve got any kind of connecting flights, simply buy the alcohol at the last duty-free stop before arriving at your final destination.
+If you’ve got any kind of connecting flights, buy the alcohol at the last duty-free stop before arriving at your final destination.

 Will Prosecco Explode on a Plane?